Environmental issues in Egypt: Green spaces

 As a Valentine's Day in Cairo is celebrated by an ever-growing number of people, the green spaces that enhance the city's livability have diminished.
 Incredible levels of traffic combined with severe air and sound pollution severely hinder Cairenes' quality of life.
 The lack of urban green space is yet another one of these negative factors.
 Cairo currently has only about 1.65 square meters of green space per capita.
-This is low considering the World Health Organization (WHO) suggests a minimum of nine square meters per person, with the optimal amount being between ten and fifteen square meters.
+This is significantly lower than the World Health Organization's suggestion of a minimum of 9 square meters per person, with the optimal amount being between 10 and 15 square meters.
 The presence of these spaces has been reported to reduce air pollution while incentivizing physical exercise, fresh food production and improved mental health.

-Cairo's minimal green space is surprising considering the city's history of parks and landscaping.
-The capital was founded around a bustan, a modern-day park; and has since been filled with many different kinds of open spaces, such as basatin and mayadin.
+According to architect Nasser Rabbat, Cairo's minimal green space is surprising considering the city's history of parks and landscaping.
+The capital was founded around a bustan, a modern-day park, and has since been filled with many different kinds of open spaces, such as basatin and mayadin.
 However, these open spaces with parks and gardens offered ideal locations for development and have since been considered attractive targets for profitable real estate.

 Today, Cairo's lack of parks has been exacerbated by rapid increases in development and a lack of urban planning.
 Where green spaces do exist, they are poorly distributed and inadequately maintained.
 While some residents are hopeful that the establishment and development of satellite cities will improve conditions in Cairo, others are not as optimistic and foresee further neglect of green spaces in the future.